Electrical Engineering

 The distribution of male and female undergraduate students

-As part of the scientific activities, the Department of Electrical Engineering at the University of Baghdad, under the auspices of
+As part of its ongoing scientific activities, the Department of Electrical Engineering at the University of Baghdad, under the

-As part of the scientific activities of the Department of Electrical Engineering at the College of Engineering at the University
+As part of its ongoing scientific activities, the Department of Electrical Engineering at the College of Engineering – University of